mpaland/printf/README.md

 **Use not involving CMake:**

 4. Copy `printf.c` and `printf.h` into your own project, and compile the source however you see fit.
 Remember that the library requires compilation with the C99 language standard enabled.
-5. Include the contents of `printf.c` into your own code.
-This works well enough - whether it's a C or C++ file, and even within a namespace.
-You again need to consider the language standard.
+5. Include the contents of `printf.c` into your own code - which can be either C or C++.
+Remember, though, the library is written in the "intersection" of C99 and C++11, so older-standard C programs may not just accept it.

 Whichever way you choose to use the library:

 * You can have this library stand-in for the C standard library's `printf()` family of functions, e.g. provide `snprintf()` instead of `snprintf_()`, by setting an appropriate [preprocessor definition](#cmake-options-and-preprocessor-definitions) during compilation and use.
 * Speaking of the preprocessor definition [preprocessor definitions](#cmake-options-and-preprocessor-definitions) which affect the library's behavior - you have to be consistent in their choice when building and when using the library.
 (The easiest way to do that is just not to change any of them and accept the reasonable defaults.)
-* Two of the functions --- `printf_()` and `vprintf_()` --- will only be usable if you implement a `putchar_(char c)` function for them to use.
+* Two of the functions --- `printf_()` and `vprintf_()` --- will only be usable if you implement a `putchar_(char c)` function to  underlie them.
 * **Avoid `sprintf()` in favor of `snprintf()` for safety and security** - and that goes for the standard C library `sprintf()` as well:. `sprintf()` is unaware of the amount of memory allocated for the string it writes into, and will "happily" overflow your buffer; instead of calling it, pass your buffer size to `snprintf()` - and avoid overflow.

 Finally, if you've started using the library in a publicly-available (FOSS or commercial) project, please consider emailing [@eyalroz](https://github.com/eyalroz), or open an [issue](https://github.com/eyalroz/printf/issues/), to announce this.